ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-working-with-powerbi.md

 ### Sign up Power BI

 Before you can use Power BI with [!INCLUDE[prod_short](includes/prod_short.md)], you'll need to sign up for the Power BI service.
 If you haven't already signed up, go to [https://powerbi.microsoft.com](https://powerbi.microsoft.com).
-When you sign up, use your work email address and password.
+Při přihlášení použijte pracovní e-mailovou adresu a heslo.

 ## <a name="connect"></a>Connect to Power BI - one time only